CodyKochmann/generators/README.md

     if path=='': # if path is empty for line in stdin:
             yield line
+    else:
         with open(path, mode) as f:
             if record_size is None:  # no record_size? iterate over lines for line in f:
                     if offset > 0:
                         offset -= 1
                     else:
                         yield line
             else:  # if record_size is specified, iterate over records at that size stop_value = b'' if mode == 'rb' else '' f.seek(offset)
                 for record in iter(partial(f.read, record_size), stop_value):
                     yield record
         # before this generator raises StopIteration, it will
         # close the file since we are using a context manager.
 ```

 ### generators.read_file